(26 March 1979)

 Sadat, Anwar, Menachem Begin, and Jimmy Carter.
 Peace Treaty between Israel and Egypt.
 26 Mar.
 1979.
 Treaty.
 Israel Ministry of Foreign Affairs.
 Jerusalem.

-Lessons Learned and long term impact from Egyptian-Israeli Negotiations
+Lessons Learned and long term impact and implications from the Egyptian-Israeli Treaty

-• Both represented mature states, not dysfunctional ones, or an organization, and each accepted the sovereign legitimacy of the other.
+- Both represented mature states, not dysfunctional states or organizations, and each accepted the sovereign legitimacy of the other.

-• Egyptian and Israeli leaders made core political trade-offs.
-Egypt “violated” a 1967 Arab commitment for “no peace, no negotiation, and no recognition of Israel.”
+- Egyptian and Israeli leaders made core political trade-offs.
+Egypt “violated” the 1967 Khartoum Arab summit resolutions committing to no peace, no negotiation, and no recognition of Israel.”
 Begin uprooted settlements despite enormous domestic criticism.

-• Egypt set a diplomatic precedent for Arab states.
-Each could and did reach treaties with Israel based on promoting national self-interests, Jordan-1994, UAE, Bahrain, Morocco, and the Sudan in 2020, and still publically advocate for the Palestinians.
+- Egypt set a diplomatic precedent for some Arab states.
+Each could and did reach treaties with Israel based on promoting national self-interests, Jordan-1994, UAE and Bahrain (2020 Abraham Accords) Morocco, and the Sudan in 2020, and still each publicly advocated for the Palestinians, but no longer made the Palestinian quest for a state a matter that would take precedent over particular national interests.

-• Egypt and Israel pulled closer to the United States, despite little progress made in resolving the issue of Palestinian rights.
+- Egypt and Israel pulled closer to the United States, despite little progress made in resolving the issue of Palestinian rights.
+And the other Arab states that pulled closer to Israel were similarly provided with political, economic, or military rewards.

-• A major presidential foreign policy success did not automatically translate into domestic political support and votes as Carter found out in the upcoming 1980 US presidential election.
+- A major presidential foreign policy success did not automatically translate into domestic political support and votes as Carter found out in the 1980 US presidential election where a large number of Jewish and evangelical voters who supported him in 1976, did not do so with equal enthusiasm.

 The Government of the Arab Republic of Egypt and the Government of the State of Israel;